-If this happens and you don’t get the necessary treatment, you are likely to experience significant pain and other mouth-related complications.
-Read on to find out more about our wisdom tooth removal process in Sydney and why the procedure is necessary.
+If this happens and you don’t get the necessary treatment, you may experience significant wisdom tooth pain and other mouth-related complications.
+Wisdom tooth removal in Sydney may potentially help address these issues effectively.

 wisdom tooth removal cost sydney - The Dentist At 70 Pitt Street